esimov/caire/README.md

 $ caire -in input/source.jpg -out ./out.jpg -perc=1 -width=20 -height=20 -debug=false
 ```

 Also the library supports the **`-square`** option.
-When this option is used the image will be resized to a squre, based on the shortest edge.
+When this option is used the image will be resized to a square, based on the shortest edge.

 The **`-scale`** option will resize the image proportionally.
 First the image is scaled down preserving the image aspect ratio, then the seam carving algorithm is applied only to the remaining points.
 Ex. : given an image of dimensions 2048x1536 if we want to resize to the 1024x500, the tool first rescale the image to 1024x768 and will remove only the remaining 268px.